BryceRussell/astro-default-frontmatter/package/README.md

 **Plugins**:

-- `defaultLayout` define a default layout for ALL markdown
+- [`defaultLayout`](#defaultlayout) define a default layout for ALL markdown
-- `defaultFrontmatter` define a default frontmatter for ALL markdown
+- [`defaultFrontmatter`](#defaultfrontmatter) define a default frontmatter for ALL markdown
-- `defaultFrontmatterAdvanced` define a default frontmatter based on the files directory in the project
+- [`defaultFrontmatterAdvanced`](#defaultfrontmatteradvanced) define a default frontmatter based on the files directory in the project

+If you want to see how these plugins work you can check out the [Stackblitz Demo](https://stackblitz.com/edit/github-hfgk3n)

 ## `defaultLayout`